m4rci3/InfoSecKB/Git/Setup WSL with Github.md

-##### Add a passphrase that is easy to remember (but not overly simple) , store this in your favorite
+Add a passphrase that is easy to remember (but not overly simple) , store this in your favorite password manager

-##### This will generate a keypair , one for you to keep (private key) and the other for you to post to your GitHub account (public key)
+This will generate a keypair , one for you to keep (private key) and the other for you to post to your GitHub account (public key)

-##### I would recommend storing these keys inside of a password manager like Bitwarden,
+I would recommend storing these keys inside of a password manager like Bitwarden,

-##### Your public and private key will be stored in the file that is shown in the output , after entering the above comment:
+Your public and private key will be stored in the file that is shown in the output , after entering the above comment: